 In Texas, bars, clubs, and restaurants can be held responsible for injuries caused by patrons who are over-served alcohol in their establishments.

-If you or a loved one were injured by an intoxicated person, our leading Dram Shop lawyer, Attorney Felix Gonzalez, may be able to help you get compensation under Texas Dram Shop laws.
+If you or a loved one were injured by an intoxicated person, our leading Dram Shop lawyer in San Antonio, Attorney Felix Gonzalez, may be able to help you get compensation under Texas Dram Shop laws.
 Our free consultations come with no obligation and no pressure.
-We simply want to help you understand your rights and options.
+Our drunk driving accident lawyers simply want to help you understand your rights and options.

 Establishments that can legally serve alcohol in Bexar County have a responsibility to their customers and the community to serve appropriate amounts of alcohol to their patrons.
 Unfortunately, they don’t always take this responsibility seriously.